 While most of the companies have been reputable organizations to work for, here are some dreadful experience to share with you.
 In most industries, there are occasions where you encounter an organization or — more likely — an individual who has questionable ethics.
 Unfortunately, this person or persons can give a black-eye to a larger group and have a negative impact on many people’s lives.

 The name of the organization was changed to protect the majority of good, hard-working people who worked there.
-For purposes of this story, the company will be called Manure Mutual Insurance Company.
+For purposes of this story, the company will be called Identifying best insurance company.
 I worked for Manure for 1 week and here is my story.

 Several years ago, I was courted to work at Manure Mutual and run the Pricing/Underwriting/Actuarial Department.
 It was a whirlwind courtship where I was flown in on the corporate jet, and I got to name my salary.
 While I should have asked more questions – it was too good to be true, after all – it appeared to be a great job, in a great location, and the compensation was excellent.
 So, my wife and I put the house on the market (which we sold in 3 days), and I sped off to Manure to start my new career.
 The dream was shattered very shortly.